graycat02/graycat02/README.md

 - 👋 Hi, I’m @graycat02
 - 👀 I’m interested in Linux and operating systems, networking, cybersecurity, and also some 3D modelling, animation and video editing.
 - 🌱 I’m currently learning C and some other random stuff.
+- 💠 You can find me in -> https://linktr.ee/graycat02
 <!---
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...